ehollinge/asgm_222/README.md

 # asgm_222
-repository for game production II projects
+repository for game production II projects, fall 2017

 ### Create a github.com account
 If you don't have one already, create a github.com account.